Studio 1 Productions

 There are two things you can do to keep your computer performing well.
 First, use a good program for defragmenting the disk, not the disk defrag program that comes with Windows.
 By keep your hard disk defragmented, file and programs will load faster.
 Second, run a Registry Cleaner at least once a month.

-There are two programs that I use and recommend and they are from Auslogics.com and they are FREE.
-For more information about them and how to set them up for your computer, just watch the video on our blog.
-Click here to go to that page.
+There are two programs that I use and recommend and they are from Auslogics.com and they are FREE

-While the ray trace 3D render engine use Cuda acceleration, After Effects CS6 also offers GPU acceleration with OpenGL.
+While the ray trace 3D render engine use Cuda acceleration, After Effects CS6, After Effects CC and After Effects CC 2014 also offers GPU acceleration with OpenGL.
 The OpenGL acceleration is available to AMD (ATI), Intel HD Graphics 4000 chipset and NVidia graphics cards.

 The OpenGL acceleration is used for render previews, screen displays of the Composite, Layer and Footage panels to the screen and for some effects.
 With the Intel HD Graphics 4000 chipset, After Effects will use the GPU for Fast Draft, Hardware BlitPipe, and the Cartoon effect) on a Windows or Mac OS system.